A Guide to Staying in Student Accommodation Over Summer

 If you’d rather not stay, that’s fine too.
 Some students return home, travel, or move to a different city.
 In that case, make sure you know what to do with your belongings; most universities have storage facilities, and private storage companies are also an option.

-Why do students stay in accommodation over summer?
+Why do students stay in accommodation over the summer?

 There are several reasons students choose to stay in halls or private accommodation during the summer: